MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-overview.md

 You can back up passwords to Azure AD with an Azure AD Free or higher license.

-Other Azure- or Intune-related features may have other licensing requirements.
+Other Azure- or Intune-related features can have other licensing requirements.

 ## Submitting feedback

 Want to send us feedback?
 Feel free to submit doc-specific questions via the Feedback links at the bottom of these doc pages.

-You may also submit feedback and other requests via the [Windows LAPS feedback](https://aka.ms/WindowsLAPSFeedback) Tech Community page.
+You can also submit feedback and other requests via the [Windows LAPS feedback](https://aka.ms/WindowsLAPSFeedback) Tech Community page.

-If your feedback is specific to the Azure AD- or Intune-related LAPS functionality, you may submit feedback via the [Azure AD feedback forum](https://feedback.azure.com/d365community/forum/22920db1-ad25-ec11-b6e6-000d3a4f0789).
+If your feedback is specific to the Azure AD- or Intune-related LAPS functionality, you can submit feedback via the [Azure AD feedback forum](https://feedback.azure.com/d365community/forum/22920db1-ad25-ec11-b6e6-000d3a4f0789).

 If you aren't sure where your feedback should go, submit it using any of the above options.